 Do you like going to the spa, or getting a massage when you feel tired or stressed?
 I personally love it: taking some "me-time" and letting myself be pampered until every muscle in my body is relaxed and I could just sink into a cloud and slowly drift away.
 The beautiful surroundings of a nice spa, the water, the heat, it all helps to step out of the busyness and leave the world behind for a moment.

 Alas, after a few hours, the moment comes when you must step back into that world...
 And the feeling of relaxation might be gone very soon after you switch your mobile phone back on.
 It's not always easy to keep your inner peace when the outer peace falls away.

 The power of combining wellness with mindfulness

-That's why at our Institute, we believe in a combination of wellness and mindfulness.
+That's why at Brussels Mindfulness, we believe in a combination of wellness and mindfulness.
 Wellness comes from the outside, and it certainly can do wonders.
 Combining it with mindfulness will help you to also tap into your own inner resources.
 This is a much more sustainable source of peace and nourishment, that will help you to renew your mental energy on a continuous basis.

-In all our activities, especially in our retreats and mindfulness days, we aim for the combination of outer wellness and inner mindfulness.
+In all our activities, especially in our retreats and mindfulness days, we aim for the combination of outer and inner wellbeing.

 We choose beautiful and peaceful locations in, or close to, nature, offering tasty and healthy food.
 For some retreats, we work together with a massage therapist who offers massages during the breaks.
 Even for our 8-week courses, we try to find locations that have a relaxing atmosphere, a place where you just feel at ease.
 These outer circumstances help to step out of the busy "doing mode".